Masusder/UEParser/README.md

 - Bulk extraction of assets including asset properties, meshes, textures, UI elements, animations, and audio.
 - Parsing of game assets into pre-defined, type-safe schemas suitable for various use cases, such as serving game data through an API.
 - Automated upload of extracted data to cloud storage, and other cloud-related functions..*.
-- Extraction of encrypted game APIs.<br/>
+- Extraction of encrypted game's CDN (Content Delivery Network).
+- Download dynamic assets.
+- Retrieval of user data.<br/>

 *..and more in the future*